 INTRODUCTION

-View the LIFF 2022 audience highlights video:
+View the LIFF 2023 highlights video:

 The world's first moving images were filmed in Leeds in 1888 by Louis le Prince.
 Today Leeds is a major European centre for film production and exhibition, the home of Screen Yorkshire, and the new home for the UK's leading independent TV company Channel 4.
-In 2023, Leeds will celebrate the city's culture in a major year-long festival.

 QUOTES ABOUT LIFF FROM FILM INDUSTRY AND PRESS